 VC EGY: NEW - 18 suggest deletion to the new para.

-[New Para: ICANN, Civil Society]
+[New Para: ICANN, Civil Society] [Promoting the role of national, regional and the global IGF as ways in which policy issues pertaining to the Internet can be discussed;

 VC EGY: 38 – 38bis – suggested deletion since access to all information is already covered in other points

-Open access to scientific information in all parts of the world, especially in least developed countries.
+The need to provide open access to scientific information in all parts of the world, especially in least developed countries.

 UK, Government: Deleted

+38 bis.
+[The need to provide open access to scientific information resulting from publicly funded research in all parts of the world, especially in least developed countries.]

 VC EGY: 39 - suggested deletion since access to all information is already covered in other points

-39- Ensuring that the
+39- Ensuring the further development of E-government though e-participation and access to information.

 VC EGY: 40 – 40bis - 19 – The need to ensure environmental sustainability to avoid any harmful outcomes that may result from the disposal of massive e-waste.

-40- Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
+40- [Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
 This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of massive e waste.
 Unless there is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
-In this context, building global alliances for development to achieve a more peaceful, just and prosperous world

-40 bis) Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of massive e waste.
-Unless there is a substantial shift in the approach to hardware design to be more sustainable (e.g. with devices that last longer and are upgradable) this challenge is likely to escalate.
-In this context, building global alliances for development to achieve a more peaceful, just and prosperous world
+In this context, building global alliances for development to achieve a more peaceful, just and prosperous world]

+40 bis) [Ensuring environmental sustainability, including through more sustainable hardware design and minimizing e-waste and disposing of it appropriately. [avoiding increases in energy consumption, avioid sourcing of conflict minerals for the production cycle and avoid massive e waste. ]

-Japan, Government: Ensuring environmental sustainability, and avoiding harmful outcomes in the future from the massive increases in ICT production and consumption.
-This ranges from energy consumption, to sourcing of conflict minerals for the production cycle, to disposing of massive e waste.
+Japan, Government: [Ensuring environmental sustainability, including through more sustainable hardware design and minimizing e-waste and disposing of it appropriately. [avoiding increases in energy consumption, avoid sourcing of conflict minerals for the production cycle and avoid massive e-waste. ]

 ISOC, Civil Society: Deleted